MIDL-Conference/midl-website-2022/pages/unpublished_registration.md

 Our aim is to keep the registration fees as low as possible for every attendee and have an enjoyable and productive onsite event in Zürich.

 ## Standard Registration
-If you would like to register for an onsite or virtual participation and you are not using the hybrid ticket, please use the following Link:
+If you would like to register for an onsite or virtual participation and you are not using the hybrid ticket, please use the following link:
 [https://ethzurich.eventsair.com/midl-2022/reg/](https://ethzurich.eventsair.com/midl-2022/reg/)

 The early-bird option ends on 14.05.2022, midnight.